-9. If you want to change the value of the server URI used for the Administration Server, type the new value and press Enter.
+10. If you want to change the value of the server URI used for the Administration Server, type the new value and press Enter.

 The clsetup utility supplies the default server URI value found in the WebLogic domain directory.
-You can press Return to accept this value or type a new value and press Return.
+You can accept this value or type a new value.